 And if you have other unanswered questions, we invite you to read our articles on "How much does a bike cost?" or "Where to buy a bike?" or even "Which bike type if for me?".

 There’s no compromise when it comes to bike sizing.
 It’s so important to be on the right size bike for you!
 Please use our bike frame size chart!
 Then, once you know which size you should get, the right bike for you is only a click away at buycycle.
-You can use the filter to seach for the size for you and enjoy riding the bike of your dreams!
+You can use the filter to search for the size for you and enjoy riding the bike of your dreams!

 - How much does a bike cost?